tsw1990/projects/README.md

 # WebCrawler

 ## Project introduction :
-1. This is a maven project, using jsoup-1.10.1-jar to do web crawling.
+1. This is a maven project, run main function in Crawler.java, using jsoup-1.10.1-jar to do web crawling.
 2. Crawled data stored in a local text file named "rentInfo.txt"

 ## Sample Result like: